 By Rivka Slatkin

 So you’re looking into a Direct Sales/Network Marketing opportunity?
 You’re not the only one, you know.
 Especially now, in this new economy, it has been said that Americans are now becoming dual income families.
 Not that both the husband and wife each work, but that each of them has two jobs!

 Let me reassure you.
 The majority of Direct Sales companies are not the scams of yesteryear that may have come to your mind when you were first approached by a consultant or sponsor.
 There are many regulations that Direct Sales companies need to adhere to, and those rules are strict!
 The Direct Selling Association and Better Business Bureau are well reputed governing agencies, and their certifications are not easy to come by.

 Once you are presented with a Direct Sales opportunity, you only really need to do two things.
 Try the product to see if you like it and look into the company’s compensation plan.
 Understand if your company is more direct sales focused or network marketing based so you know if you will be spending more of your time selling the product or recruiting other business builders.
 Ask questions about what the company’s reach out methods are and see if you feel comfortable with fitting those reach out methods (of spreading the word about the product) into your life.

 There’s usually no easy way to get this business done.
 In fact, as the president of my company says, “If it’s easy, it’s sleazy!”
 You could decide to follow in these trailblazers footsteps and reap all the many benefits that come with building a Direct Sales/Network Marketing business and what would you have to lose?

-There are a couple of points you need to become aware of if you intend to make your business a success:
+There are a few points you need to become aware of if you intend to make your business a success: